Helene's run is called One On The Run

 THE FINAL 12

-Beginning on May 1, 2017, in Evanston, Wyoming, Helene will start her final leg of the journey to run across every state in the continental United States.
-She has just under 4,000 miles, through 12 states remaining.
-B. When she finishes, she will be only the second person and the first woman on the planet to have completed a long distance run across every state in the continental United States.
+Beginning on May 1, 2017, in Evanston, Wyoming, Helene started her final leg of the journey to run across every state in the continental United States.
+She had just under 4,000 miles, through 12 states remaining.
+Upon finishing, she became only the second person and the first woman on the planet to have completed a long distance run across every state in the continental United States.

-She will run through Wyoming, Nebraska, Missouri, Kentucky, West Virginia, Tennessee, Arkansas, Oklahoma, Kansas, Colorado, Utah, and Nevada, finishing on the Las Vegas Strip in September, 2017.
+She ran through Wyoming, Nebraska, Missouri, Kentucky, West Virginia, Tennessee, Arkansas, Oklahoma, Kansas, Colorado, Utah, and Nevada, finishing on the Las Vegas Strip in September, 2017.

 ROCKY STEPS - MARATHON OF LOVE